FOOD JOURNALISM

 I am proud to have been elected to the Guild of Food Writers, other members of which include Antony Worrall Thompson, Raymond Blanc and Delia Smith.
 I was delighted to compere the GFW's annual and highly prestigious awards ceremony for more than 10 years.
 I have chaired a debate on restaurant criticism at The Restaurant Show at Earls Court 2.
 Talking of Antony WT, you may have seen me judging his culinary efforts against those of Paul Rankin on The People's Cookbook, a series on UKTV Food.
 I judged and eliminated dishes on many editions of ITV's BRITAIN'S BEST DISH and then was asked to perform the same job on the celebrity version, CELEBRITY BEST DISH.

-I have also reviewed both the food and the service in restaurants for the respected and popular website viewlondon.
-To my credit I reached over 100 reviews!
+I also reviewed the food and the service in more than 100 restaurants for the respected website viewlondon.

 OTHER WRITING